JinwooOh/statusreport/README.md

   3. Type your name on input box.
 Your name should be showed up automatically
   4. If everything looks good, click the "SUBMIT" button.

+* Searching
+  1. Two searching options are provided: search by user and search by course.
+Choose one of options to search.
+  - User Search:
+    1. Type valid start date and end date.
+The dates are based on task completion dates not reporting dates.
+    2. Type user name.
+The user name should be showed up automatically.
+    3. Course task will show up in Course task table and admin task will show up in Admin task table
+  - Course Search
+    1. Type valid start date and end date.
+The dates are based on task completion dates not reporting dates.
+    2. Choose search type
+    3. Type valid program name or course number
+* TIP:
-  - TIP: if you are not sure about task categoriy about your work, check course and admin guide on top of the application.
+  - If you are not sure about task categoriy about your work, check course and admin guide on top of the application.

-- Searching
+  - To have consistant program name and course number, please reference naming guide before entering program name or course number

 ---